 This week, the recipe portion is going to be back!
 At 10:10 am Pacific, I will stop talking, and we will start shaping breads.
 Few types of historic Egyptian loaves have been attempted by experimental archaeologists.
 They are mostly interested in recreating the breads baked in the narrow, conical loaves in fire-pit bakeries.
-Emmer and … Continue reading Recipes for the Introduction to Egyptian Bread Seminar #22
+As Delwen … Continue reading Recipes for the Introduction to Egyptian Bread Seminar #22; Revised for #24

 Gluten!
 Gluten, the protein structure in wheat flour that makes it possible for a pizzaiolo to toss pizza dough into the air in order to stretch it; the fine balloon-like network of bubbles that makes white wheat bread the bread with the biggest potential air bubbles baked into a finished loaf.
 Gluten can be developed … Continue reading Gluten!